East Sacramento Intersection Transforming Into Sac State ‘University Village’

 Approximately 31,000 students attend Sacramento State, and nearly half—13,000—live on or near campus.
 That’s double the number from a decade ago.

-President Nelson says students who live on or near campus have an average GPA of a full point higher than commuting students.
+President Nelsen says students who live on or near campus have an average GPA of a full point higher than commuting students.

-“They can go visit with their faculty members, they can go to office hours, they’re there,” Nelson said.
+“They can go visit with their faculty members, they can go to office hours, they’re there,” Nelsen said.
 “There’s a sticky-ness.”

 More students are now calling Sacramento State home.
-Goodbye commuter school.MORE NEWS: 1 Dead, 1 Injured In South Sacramento Crash
+Goodbye commuter school.MORE NEWS: Yolo County Launches Race-Blind Charging Program To Remove Biases From Criminal Justice System

 “I’m joining a sorority this weekend,” Schmidt said.
 “So we’ll see how that goes.”